Back Pain is a Common Issue

 Which pictures below show better posture?

 Trick question… they both show horrible posture.
 They are pictures and that means the people depicted aren’t moving.
-‘Good’ or ‘bad’ posture, it could still hurt if you hold it statically for even 30 seconds.
+‘Good’ or ‘bad’ posture, could still hurt if you hold it statically for even 30 seconds.
 Sitting, standing, working, or watching TV, you (and you’re nerves and brain) NEED to move a little.
 Fidgeting is ok, especially if you work at a desk all day.
 Getting up at least every 15-20 minutes is also recommended, even if it’s for a quick drink or to grab a file.
 Remember ‘motion is lotion’, from Tip 2?
 Now, remember that ‘your best posture is your next posture!’

 Tips for Good Posture While Sitting